christopherhjung/c-compiler/lib/googletest/googlemock/docs/for_dummies.md

 ```

 As you might have guessed, this test checks that `PenDown()` is called at least
 once.
-If the `painter` object didn't call this method, your test will fail with
+If the `painter` object didn't call this target, your test will fail with
 a message like this:

 ```text